Multilingual Vision-Language Models, A Survey: Multilingual Vision-Language Models

+Readers who are not interested in the technical details of the models can skip to Section~\ref{sec:benchmarks}, which discusses evaluation benchmarks.

-\paragraph{M3P} M3P \citep{ni_m3p_2021} is one of the earliest attempts at creating a unified multilingual VL encoder through multitask pre-training.
-The model uses a one-tower architecture that processes three distinct types of input: multilingual text, code-switched text with images, and monolingual texts with images.
-Visual features are extracted using Faster R-CNN \citep{ren2016fasterrcnnrealtimeobject} to generate region proposals, while text is tokenized using standard embedding approaches.
-A key innovation in M3P is Multimodal Code-switched Training (MCT), which randomly replaces tokens in sentences with their translations in different languages to encourage fine-grained alignment between images and non-English languages.
-This code-switching strategy operates exclusively on the textual modality and aims to map objects across different modalities and texts in various languages into a common semantic space.
+\paragraph{M3P.} \badgeOneTower{}~\badgeParams{377M}~\badgeDate{06/2020}\quad \citet{ni_m3p_2021} introduced one of the earliest attempts to create a unified multilingual VL encoder using multitask pre-training.
+The model uses a one-tower architecture that processes three distinct types of input: multilingual text, synthetic code-switched text with images, and monolingual texts with images.
+Visual features are extracted using Faster R-CNN \citep{ren2016fasterrcnnrealtimeobject} with region proposals.
+M3P used synthetic code switching, randomly replacing tokens in sentences with their translations; an innovative method that was not used in later models.

-\paragraph{UC2} \citet{zhou_uc2_2021} build a multilingual VL encoder by using complete multilingual sentences.
-Their approach involved translating the Conceptual Caption dataset \citep{sharma2018conceptual} into six languages and using additional pre-training objectives.
+\paragraph{UC2.} \badgeOneTower{}~\badgeParams{550M}~\badgeDate{04/2021}\quad \citet{zhou_uc2_2021} builds a multilingual VL encoder by using authentic multilingual sentences.
+Their approach involves the machine translation of the Conceptual Caption dataset \citep{sharma2018conceptual} into six languages and the use of additional pre-training objectives.
 The first objective, Masked Region-to-Token Modeling, requires the model to classify masked image regions using pseudo-labels generated by external object detectors.
 The second innovation, Early Adaptation, introduces a linear projection layer that maps visual region representations closer to the token embedding space by minimizing cosine similarity between visual features and corresponding text token embeddings from the same object detector labels.
 As M3P, it uses XLM-R to initialize the language encoder.

-\paragraph{mUNITER and xUNITER} Concurrent with the release of the MARVL dataset, \citet{liu-etal-2021-visually} developed two multilingual extensions of UNITER \citep{vedaldi_uniter_2020}.
-These models maintain the original UNITER architecture while replacing the text encoder: mUNITER substitutes BERT with multilingual BERT \citep{devlin-etal-2019-bert}, while xUNITER employs XLM-R \citep{conneau-etal-2020-unsupervised}.
-Unlike the previous models, it does not use multilingual training data and only relies on the multilingual capabilities of XLM-R in a zero-shot setup.
+\paragraph{mUNITER and xUNITER.} \badgeTwoTower{}~\badgeParams{350M}~\badgeDate{09/2021}\quad Concurrent with the release of the MARVL dataset, \citet{liu-etal-2021-visually} develops two multilingual extensions of UNITER \citep{vedaldi_uniter_2020}.
+These models maintain the original UNITER architecture and replace the text encoder: mUNITER substitutes BERT with multilingual BERT \citep{devlin-etal-2019-bert}, while xUNITER uses XLM-R \citep{conneau-etal-2020-unsupervised}.
+Unlike previous models, it does not use multilingual training data and relies solely on XLM-R's multilingual capabilities in a zero-shot setup.